 As one of the oldest naturally fermented foods around, people have been cooking and consuming with kefir for more than 2000 years.
 While these days it’s more commonly enjoyed as a drink by itself or in a smoothie, there are several other ways to use and cook with kefir as an everyday ingredient.

 For example, we can marinade meat with it, use it as a base for overnight oats, use in place of milk and water in many of our favorite recipes, and enjoy it as the foundation of our favorite dips, dressings and spreads.
 To introduce our Cooking with Kefir series, we’re focusing on baking with kefir.

-The Basics of Baking
+The Basics of Healthy Baking with Kefir

-It Has Different Amounts of Fat – using whole milk kefir in baked goods adds richness to the final product, without the necessity of adding as much additional oil or shortening.
+Using whole milk kefir in baked goods adds richness to the final product, without the addition of oil or shortening.

-Speaking of pancakes, waffles, muffins, biscuits and bread, check out some of our favorite baked recipes with kefir as a main ingredient below.
+It’s easy to incorporate kefir into your favorite baked treats – check out some of our favorite baked recipes with kefir as a main ingredient below.
 We definitely recommend enjoying them with a cool, creamy glass of your favorite Lifeway Kefir.